EricLWang/self/Codex.md

 #### i.
 Growth
 * Productive friction is where maximum growth is found.
 * As soon as you think you're mentally / emotionally / spiritually ready for an experience that you think could have a transformative impact on your life, do it ASAP.
+The cascading / compounding benefits and effects are invaluable.
 * Maximizing the number and duration of flow states in life is a desirible and important goal.
 * Hyperrealism, Radical Open-mindedness, and Determination are the key drivers of velocity for productive change.